iljoong/azure-landingzone/README.md

 # README

+>❗RBAC, Policy and Terraform updated to latest version.

 This sample demonstrates how to setup Azure landing zone.
 This landing zone provides following governing concept.

 - Centralized logging/monitoring to Storage account/Log Analytics